 To date, we have not generated any revenue from product sales to customers.
-We do not expect to receive any revenue from any ETB candidates that we or our collaboration partners develop, including MT-5111, MT-0169, MT-6402 and other pre-clinical ETB candidates, until we obtain regulatory approval and commercialize such biologics.
+We do not expect to receive any revenue from any ETB candidates that we or our current or future collaboration partners develop, including MT-6402, MT-5111, MT-0169, MT-8421 and other pre-clinical ETB candidates, until we obtain regulatory approval and commercialize such biologics.
 Our revenue consists principally of collaboration revenue and grant revenue.

-Research and Development revenue primarily relates to our collaboration agreements with Takeda, Vertex and Bristol Myers Squibb which are accounted for using the percentage-of-completion cost-to-cost method.
+Research and Development revenue primarily relates to our collaboration agreement with Bristol Myers Squibb which is accounted for using the percentage-of-completion cost-to-cost method.